Elena' s AI Blog

 General-purpose tools die first.
 Build deeply specialised, industry-specific solutions that understand domain complexity.

 Stop selling software access.
 Start selling results.
-Charge for leads generated, time saved, or goals achieved.
+Outcome-based pricing is a pricing model that charges for results delivered—leads generated, time saved, or goals achieved—rather than for software access or per-seat licenses.

 Build interfaces that let humans direct AI agents, review their work, and intervene when needed.